Tyrrrz/Tyrrrz.me/data/blog/expression-trees/index.md

 }
 ```

-That should make things better, but we can push it even further by using `Delegate.CreateDelegate`.
-This way we can create a re-usable delegate and avoid the overhead that comes with `MethodInfo.Invoke`.
+That should make things better, but we can push it even further by using `Delegate.CreateDelegate(...)`.
+This way we can create a re-usable delegate and avoid the overhead that comes with `MethodInfo.Invoke(...)`.
 Let's do that as well:

 ```csharp
 public static class ReflectionDelegate